-Indicator Educator's Perception Actual Data Capacity Standard 9: Comprehensive and Effective Planning-The school/district develops, implements, and evaluates a comprehensive school improvement plan that communicates a clear purpose, direction, and action plan focused on teaching and learning.
-Generally, most schools rated themselves exceptional in this area even in some cases when there was little or no evidence of comprehensive planning.
-Comprehensive plans showed little or no evidence of active participation of stakeholders, or a a clear purpose, direction, and action plan focused on teaching and learning.
-Schools identified the need to improve performance by developing comprehensive, inclusive plans that communicate a clear purpose, direction, and action plan focused on teaching and learning. iouring.
+Indicator Educator's Perception Actual Data Capacity Standard 9: Comprehensive Generally, most Comprehensive plans Schools and Effective Planning-The school/district develops, schools rated themselves exceptional showed little or no evidence of active identified the need to improve implements, and evaluates in this area even in participation of performance by a comprehensive school improvement plan that some cases when there was little or no stakeholders, or a a clear purpose, developing comprehensive, communicates a clear evidence of direction, and action inclusive plans purpose, direction, and action plan focused on comprehensive planning. plan focused on teaching and that communicate a teaching and learning. learning. clear purpose, direction, and action plan focused on teaching and learning.